Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Multimodal Learning in Medical Applications

 \subsection{Co-learning}

-In this last section exploring recent research in multimodal machine learning, the area of co-learning is examined, a field which has recently garnered a torrent of new interest in both unimodal and multimodal domains.
-In a unimodal sense, co-learning involves the utilization of one dataset considered ``resource rich" to facilitate the training of a model for another dataset of the same modality considered ``resource poor".
-In a multimodal sense, one resource-rich modality is employed to assist in the training of a model designed for a different, resource-poor modality.
-While several different sub-fields falling under the umbrella of co-learning exist, focus is placed on two sub-fields which have demonstrated prominence and clear use-case scenarios in recent years for multimodal machine learning in the biomedical domain: 1) domain adaptation, and 2) privileged learning.
-A visual representation of these concepts can be seen in Figure \ref{fig:figure2}.
+In this last section exploring recent research in multimodal machine learning, the area of co-learning is examined, a field which has recently garnered a strong momentum in both unimodal and multimodal domains.
+In multimodal co-learning, knowledge learned from one modality is often used to assist learning of a second modality.
+This first modality which transfers knowledge is often leveraged only at train-time but is not required at test-time.
+Co-learning is classified in \cite{baltrusaitis2017multimodal} as either parallel or non-parallel.
+In \textbf{parallel} co-learning, paired samples of modalities which share the same instance are fed into a co-learning model.
+By contrast, in \textbf{non-parallel} co-learning, both modalities are included in a model but are not required to be paired.
+While co-learning can embody a variety of topics such as conceptual grounding and zero-shot learning, this work focuses on the use of transfer learning in biomedicine.
+In \textit{multimodal transfer learning}, a model trained on a higher quality or more plentiful modality is employed to assist in the training of a model designed for a second modality which is often noisier or smaller in sample size.
+Transfer learning can be conducted in both parallel and non-parallel paradigms.
+This work focuses on one parallel form of transfer learning called privileged learning, and one non-parallel form of transfer learning called domain adaptation.
+A visual representation of these approaches be seen in Figure \ref{fig:figure4}.